-DispatchHealth’s providers are board certified physicians and nurse practitioners with significant experience evaluating acute injuries and illness in the emergency department.
+DispatchHealth’s providers are board-certified physicians, physician assistants and nurse practitioners with significant experience evaluating acute injuries and illness in the emergency department.
 In fact, our providers are the same providers that you may see in your local emergency room.
 DispatchHealth arrives on scene with a nurse practitioner and a medical technician via our vehicle with a board-certified ER physician always available virtually.
 Using the DispatchHealth mobile app to request care even allows for the healthcare consumer to see which providers from the DispatchHealth medical team will be arriving to treat you, allowing for an additional sense of security and comfort.

 DispatchHealth can treat just about anything that can be seen in an urgent care center and a few more things.
-Examples include respiratory infections (such as RSV, bronchitis, croup), sinusitis, sore throat (strep, mono), urine and skin infections, minor trauma (sprains, minor breaks), lacerations, nosebleeds, asthma attacks, allergic reactions, vomiting/diarrhea, inability to urinate, constipation and dehydration.
+Examples include respiratory infections (such as bronchitis, croup), sinusitis, sore throat (strep, mono), urine and skin infections, minor trauma (sprains, minor breaks), lacerations, nosebleeds, asthma attacks, allergic reactions, vomiting/diarrhea, inability to urinate, constipation and dehydration.

 Our mobile practitioners arrive with more advanced laboratory testing capability than most urgent care centers.
 The results are immediately available and help direct your care.
 We also can administer IV medications and antibiotics, repair lacerations, place catheters, cauterize and pack nosebleeds, and splint injured extremities.
 Your entire visit can be communicated with your doctor to ensure continuity of care.